ORelio/Sound-Manager/UserManual/Readme-En.txt

 Q: On Windows 7, the startup sound is not always properly updated?
 R: DLL files may be in use, you may need to reboot and reapply the sound scheme.

-Q: On Windows 8 and 10, the startup sound takes time to play?
-R: These Windows versions will launch startup apps with a delay.

-Q: Is there any source code for versions 1.x and 2.x ?
+Q: Is there any source code for versions 1.x and 2.x?
 R: No, these versions were created using Game Maker and a bunch of batch files.

 =========